TABLE OF CONTENTS

 17. Smoothie bowls

-Full of fruity flavors, protein, healthy carbs, and the best toppings, you can’t go wrong with these nutritious smoothie bowls.
+Full of fruity flavors, protein, healthy carbs, and the best toppings, you can’t go wrong with these nutritious smoothie bowls for kids.
 Plus, they're fun to make with your little one!

 18. Greek yogurt and berries